MicFin/studmuffin/README.md

 page.
 As of this writing we are using version 1.9.2, but please check to see if there is an updated binary available.

-***A note for debian derivatives***

-If `apt-cache show phantomjs` shows a version >= 1.9.0, you can install directly from the vendor provided repositories via `sudo apt-get install phantomjs`. debian testing (currently jessie), for example, has a recent enough phantomjs.

 ``` sh
 cd /usr/local/share
 sudo wget https://phantomjs.googlecode.com/files/phantomjs-1.9.2-linux-x86_64.tar.bz2